Early Childhood Memories - Part III

 uncle passed away, my aunt, three cousins, and maternal grandmother moved to the same apartment building close to us.
 Their apartment was on the first floor, ours on the third.
 No elevators.
 There, my Mom and my Aunt, the two widows, shared their sadness but also new life and hopes for the future.
 Despite the loss, they took solace in watching out for each other and their daughters.
 I loved being so close to my cousins, who were all girls; it was always nice to have my three older cousins around me.

-Back to school, second grade was at a different private school in my neighborhood,
+Second grade was at a different private school in my neighborhood,

 just a few blocks from home.
 It was small, but I also enjoyed the plays, shows, and activities.